livioochertes/kitchenoff/replit.md

-# KitchenPro Supply - E-commerce Platform
+# KitchenOff - E-commerce Platform

 ## Overview

-KitchenPro Supply is a full-stack e-commerce platform built for kitchen equipment and supplies.
+KitchenOff is a full-stack e-commerce platform built for kitchen equipment and supplies.
 The application features a modern React frontend with TypeScript, a Node.js Express backend, and PostgreSQL database using Drizzle ORM.
 It includes user authentication, product catalog, shopping cart, order management, and admin functionality.

 ## User Preferences